Why You’ll Love This Recipe

 salmon pesto pasta in a skillet

-Step 4: Add the cooked pasta to the sauce, tossing gently to coat.
-Place the asparagus on top, cover, and steam for 3-4 minutes until tender.
-Flake the salmon into chunks, add to the pasta, and toss gently.
-Serve with fresh basil, Parmesan cheese, and red pepper flakes.
+Step 4: Toss in the cooked pasta, stirring gently to coat.
+Place the asparagus on top of the pasta in the skillet, cover the pan, and steam for 3–4 minutes until just tender.
+Flake the salmon into bite-sized chunks, fold gently into the pasta, and serve hot with Parmesan, basil, and cracked pepper.

 salmon pesto pasta in a bowl with asparagus